haveno-dex/haveno-docs/docs/users/getting_started.md

     First find a third party network, and then download their installer.

-    Alternatively, build from source by customizing [these instructions](https://docs.haveno.exchange/developers/installing/) for your provider's repository.
+    Alternatively you can build from source by customizing [these instructions](https://docs.haveno.exchange/developers/installing/) with your provider's repository.

 === "Linux"